hip89/My_ban_script.sh/README.md

 ## What to try this out?
-- You can download the debuggable apk from [h
+- You can download the debuggable apk from [here](https://github.com/kevalpatel2106/PastryShop/releases) and play with it.

+## W